atmozki/CRT-terminal-portfolio/README.md

 - `profile` - To get my profile information.
 - `skills` - To get a list of my skills.
 - `projects` - To get a list of my projects.
-- `contact` - To get my contact information.
+- `contacts` - To get my contact information.
 - `about` - To get information about this project.

 ### Kept some original commands from Keijl's project